richie48/Shopify-backend-challenge/README.md

 4. View a list of them

-5.As the extra feature >> Filtering based on inventory count
+5. As the extra feature >> Filtering based on inventory count